wqking-misc/AureusXIV/doc/README.md

 ### OSX

-Drag VITAE-Qt to your applications folder, and then run VITAE-Qt.
+Drag AXIV-Qt to your applications folder, and then run AXIV-Qt.

 ### Need Help?

-* See the documentation at the [VITAE Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [AXIV Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [VITAE Forum](http://forum.vitae.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [AXIV Forum](http://forum.vitae.org/).
 * Join our Discord server [Discord Server](https://discord.vitae.org)
-* Join one of our Slack groups [VITAE Slack Groups](https://vitae.org/slack-logins/) (Main community is replaced by Discord).
+* Join one of our Slack groups [AXIV Slack Groups](https://vitae.org/slack-logins/) (Main community is replaced by Discord).

 Building
 ---------------------
-The following are developer notes on how to build VITAE on your native platform.
+The following are developer notes on how to build AXIV on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)